IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 ## Evaluating feature importance
 # Customizing IUCNN analyses
 IUCNN contains multiple options to customize the steps of the analyses to adapt to particularities of taxonomic groups and regions and to accommodate differences in data availability.
-Below we describe the most important options to customize 1) feature and label preparation and 2) model training and 3) status prediction.
+Below we describe the most important options to customize 1) feature and label preparation, 2) model training, and 3) status prediction.

 ## 1) Features and Labels
 ### Add and remove feature blocks
-The default labels are selected based on empirical test on relevance for different taxa and regions.
+The default labels are selected based on empirical tests on relevance for different taxa and regions.
 However, for some analyses only part of the features may be relevant.
 Table 1 below explains all default features.
 You can exclude feature blocks using the `type` argument of the `prep_features` function.
 For instance, to exclude the biome features:

 ```{r, eval = FALSE}
 features_train2 <- prep_features(training_occ, type = c("geographic", "climate", "humanfootprint"))